Instant Pot Shrimp Boil

 Meanwhile – defrost shrimp (if frozen) in cold water, then drain completely.

 Once cook time is complete, quick-release pressure.
 Switch back to sauté setting.
 Add lemon juice, butter, and one more tablespoon of seasoning mix.
 Mix well, making sure that butter melts in liquid below.

 Finally, add shrimp and remaining seasoning mix, making sure shrimp are submerged in liquid.
 You may need to remove some corn, potatoes, and/or sausage in order to do this.
-Return lid to pot and let sit until shrimp are pink.
+Return lid to pot and let sit on keep warm until shrimp are pink.
 This will take anywhere from 5 to 10 minutes.
 Then serve and enjoy!